savio-bijo-thomas/task-1/README.md

 # lab-1
-Code for gather student name and age
+1.Code for gather student name and age
-Code for concatinating a string
+2.Code for concatinating a string
-Code that demonstrates the usage of arithmetic, comparison, and logical operators Code which uses functions from the math module
-Program to print the following string in a specific format
+3.Code that demonstrates the usage of arithmetic, comparison, and logical operators 4.Code which uses functions from the math module 5.Program to print the following string in a specific format